-At any one time, the Fund may be invested in any one or more of the following asset classes: equities and other transferable securities, government bonds, fixed income securities, cash and near cash and money market instruments.

-Exposure to any of these asset classes may be direct or indirect through collective investment schemes (including collective investment schemes operated or managed by the ACD, the Investment Manager(s) or their associates).
-The Company may also gain exposure to asset types such as private equity, hedge funds, property, gold and other commodities indirectly through exchange-traded funds, closed-ended funds and collective investment schemes.
+Investment may be made across asset classes, including equities and other transferable securities, government bonds, fixed income securities, structured products, cash and near cash and money market instruments.
+Exposure to these asset classes may be direct or indirect through collective investment schemes (including collective investment schemes managed by the ACD or its associates or by an Investment Manager).
+The Company may also gain exposure to asset types such as private equity, property and commodities indirectly through exchange-traded funds, closed-ended funds and collective investment schemes.
 Derivatives may be used in a limited manner for the purposes of efficient portfolio management.